Osteopath for Horses

 Your Horse's Path to Natural Healing

-As an experienced equine osteopath, I treat your horse as a whole athlete, not just their symptoms, using gentle, hands-on techniques to address the root causes of their discomfort.
+As an experienced equine osteopath, I treat your horse using a mixture of gentle and firm hands-on techniques such as massage, mobilisation and manipulation to address the root causes of their discomfort.

 I’m passionate about helping your horse move and perform better.
 Whether they’re dealing with back stiffness, restricted movement, or performance issues, I’ll work with their body’s natural healing abilities to restore balance and provide lasting relief.